vianvianc/Social_Network_API/README.md

 Schema Settings

-Create a virtual called reactionCount that retrieves the length of the thought's reactions array field on query.
+Created a virtual called reactionCount that retrieves the length of the thought's reactions array field on query.

 Reaction (SCHEMA ONLY)